MilaRCDias/Good-Reads-For-Travel/README.md

 To simulate a website an example page was created using the component.

+You can see it directly on Netifly, or download and run it locally.

 ##### Usage
 Download or copy the repository main brach.